OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 session.run(tf.global_variables_initializer())
 ```

-Because that would also try to initialize variables like `input_variable` without defining the corresponding placeholder values which would cause a error.
+Because that would also try to initialize variables like `input_variable` without defining the corresponding placeholder values which would cause an error.
 Each variable must be initialized manually instead.

 You will most likely also have to initialize the variables implicitly created by the optimizer.
 It can be done like: